petershin/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individuals-dashboard.md

 ## Breakdown

 The Breakdown panel presents distribution information based on selected attributes of individuals.
+The following nine attributes are available:

+* `additionalName`: middle name
+* `birthDate`: birth date
+* `Email`: email address
+* `familyName`: family name
+* `givenName`: given name
+* `jobTitle`: job title
+* `languageId`: preferred language
+* `modifiedDate`: last modified date
+* `screenName`: screen name

 ![The Breakdown panel presents distribution information based on selected attributes.](./individuals-dashboard/images/05.png)

-Up to 10 different attributes can be added to the panel.
 To add a new breakdown,

 1. Click the plus sign at the top right of the panel.

-1. Use the drop-down menu to select an attribute.
+2. Use the drop-down menu to select an attribute.

-1. Input a name for the breakdown and click *Save*.
+3. Input a name for the breakdown and click *Save*.

 To view the breakdown of additional attributes, click *Explore Breakdown*.
 Alternatively, click the _Distribution_ tab at the top of the page.